SPECIAL OFFER: Book Level 2 + Level 3 and gain some savings!

 It is very simple and you don’t need to be in a top form.
 Power does not play a major role in this sport; the most important is to understand the principles of how to pilot a kite.

 You do not need any prior knowledge about the wind, the water or requirements; you will learn everything at school.
 The most important thing is that you are willing and eager, and once you enter this world you will understand why we look so funny in those wetsuits.

-The school holds its course in accordance with one of the largest kiteboarding organizations in the world – IKO (International Kiteboarding Organization).
+The school holds its course in accordance with the latest kiteboarding teaching standards.

-Instructors at school were trained in accordance with best IKO standards; this will provide safer and faster progress in this exquisite sport..
+Instructors at school were trained in accordance with the best kiteboarding teaching standards; this will provide safer and faster progress in this exquisite sport..

 But first, let us explain what kiteboarding or kite surfing is.

 Which term of these two is more accurate? 🙂

 Actually, they are both correct; they are only performed on different surfaces.